HCG Levels For Twins – Know Twin Pregnancy Better

 *LMP = Last Menstrual Period

 How Often Does HCG Multiply?

-It is also common to have ultrasound screenings when there is a doubt over HCG levels.
-This can help in assessing and ascertaining the foetal age and growth since blood HCG levels are prone to variations.
+A sonogram can be done after hCG levels reach above 6000 mIU/ml as that provides a clearer depiction of pregnancy.
+It is also common to have ultrasound screenings when there is a doubt over hCG levels.
+This can help in assessing and ascertaining the foetal age and growth since blood hCG levels are prone to variations.
 A transvaginal scan is very common as it is more accurate than an abdominal scan.

-What Can Affect HCG levels?
+What Can Affect HCG Levels?